Skip to main content

 Using Context Variables

-All returned data from your API is available directly as top-level variables in your agent’s greeting and instructions.
+All returned data from your API is available directly as top-level variables in your agent’s greeting and prompt.
 Accessing fields:

 Account Tier: {{ account.tier }}